Kei-Luna/hk4e-go/README-EN.md

 [Download version 3.2.0 from miHoYo](https://autopatchhk.yuanshen.com/client_app/download/pc_zip/20221024103618_h2e3o3zijYKEqHnQ/GenshinImpact_3.2.0.zip)

-#### You need to use an https proxy and a patch to use it.
+#### You need to use a https proxy and a patch to use it.
 Grasscutter is a good example.

 #### You can use a newer patch to avoid using https proxies.
 It supports custom keys and multiple servers.
 Special thanks to [Jx2f/mhypbase](https://github.com/Jx2f/mhypbase)